AbhiP47/Multi_tenant_auth_system/README.md

 Purpose and Scope
 This document provides a comprehensive overview of the Multi-Tenant Authentication System, a Spring Boot application that implements JWT-based authentication and authorization across multiple tenant organizations.
 The system enables secure user management, role-based access control, and tenant isolation within a single application instance.

-This overview covers the system's core architecture, key components, and technology stack.
-For detailed security implementation, see Security & Authentication.
-For tenant-specific functionality, see Multi-Tenant Management.
-For user management operations, see User Management.

 System Overview
 The Multi-Tenant Authentication System is built as a RESTful Spring Boot application that provides authentication and user management services across multiple tenant organizations.
 The system implements tenant isolation at the data and service layers while maintaining a unified security framework.